Johns-Q/ALE_one-hand_keyboard/readme.txt

 How to use:
 -----------

-The load your language mapping use: ./aohk-daemon de.default.map
+To load your language mapping use: ./aohk-daemon de.default.map

 To use only one input device use:

 ./aohk-daemon -d n52	# Nostrome n52
 ./aohk-daemon -d pc102	# 102 PC Keyboard
+./aohk-daemon -d keypad	# Cherry Keypad G84-4700

 Further documentation:
 ---------------------